November 18th, 2018 Last Updated on: March 2nd, 2022

 Start At Home

-You might not need to stress yourself out over a little thing your uncles or parents might have an answer to.
+You might not need to stress yourself over a little thing your uncles or parents might have an answer to.
 So, ask them questions.
 If your grandparents are still living, ask them about your family background.
-Generally, they have more knowledge about that than you do.
-Branch out to other family members.
-You might find someone else has already done the research before you.
+They have more knowledge about that than you do.
+Branch out to other family members, someone else may have done the research before you.

 Use the Internet